You have reached the limit of {limit} layers.

 Sharpham Elmhirst

 There aren't too many handmade cheeses with added cream in the UK, but this may be one of the best.
 Similar to a Vignotte, it has a surprisingly light texture and delicate flavour if eaten young (2-3 weeks).
 Alternatively, if matured for 4-6 weeks it becomes more rich and full bodied.
 Like Rustic, this is made on the Sharpham estate in South Devon.
-It comes as a beautiful small cheese of about 800g, and is beautifully packaged with the Sharpham label (see photo).
+It comes as a 900g cheese, or as a small 300g square.

 15 x 6 cm